TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 For Entity mode, point it at your Entity Sentinel sensor with its own dedicated memory helper.
 You will get a notification naming each entity that has gone quiet and why, the moment the set changes, and again when one comes back.

-For a quieter, dashboard-only setup, leave the push targets empty and keep the persistent notification on; the report lives in the Home Assistant UI and updates itself, with no phone alerts at all.
+For a quieter, dashboard-only setup, leave both priority lists empty and keep the persistent notification on; the report lives in the Home Assistant UI and updates itself, with no phone alerts at all.

 For the "remind me about what I keep ignoring" setup, enable the daily reminder and set a time, and anything still flagged nudges you once a day until you deal with it.
 Turn on the all-clear too, and that same daily run confirms when everything is healthy.